schoenemeyer/LAMMPS-in-Azure/README.md

 The source can be downloaded from https://sourceforge.net/projects/lammps/ Standard Benchmarks are collected in http://lammps.sandia.gov/bench.html

 For this lab, it is not neccessary to download anything.
 The script below will download precompiled binaries and benchmark data.
+The VMs will be automatically deployed with CentOS 7.4 HPC and some necessary packages to run LAMMPS.
+We are using Version March 2018.

 ## Performance in Azure